Have A Question About TU’s Residence Life? We Have All Of The Answers!

 - What is a common area?
 A “common area” is any part of a residence that is accessible to all residents and guests, such as hallways, stairwells, lounges, lobbies, community bathrooms, study areas, laundry rooms, and outside anywhere on campus.
 ITS currently offers campus computers in all lounges inside the residence life halls and the living learning communities for student use!
 Damages to common areas are treated as if it were your home; if the individual(s) responsible are not found, all residents share part of the expense for repairs.
 We strongly encourage everyone living on campus to be aware of vandalism or strangers.
 Please report all incidents to a Residence Life staff member or to the Student Affairs Office.

 - Can I have a car on campus?
 All students are allowed to have cars on campus.
-A one-time fee of $25.00 is required and this is good for as long as you are a student at Tiffin University.
+A yearly fee of $25.00 is required and this is good for as long as you are a student at Tiffin University.
 If you car is in a tow-away zone, involved in an accident, or you’ve left your lights on, etc., the Student Affairs staff will be able to identify who the car belongs to through your parking tag.
 You will then be located so that you can take care of your car.

 - What about alcohol?
 Students under the legal drinking age may not consume alcohol, as mandated by law by the State of Ohio.
 If you are of legal age and choose to consume alcohol, you must be in a room where one of the residents is 21 or older.
 You must not disrupt the academic environment with noise or unacceptable behavior.
 Refer to the Student Handbook for specific details of the policy.
 Always remember to be responsible and respect yourself and those around you.